J4yyy/J4yyy/README.md

 I started programming in 2019.
 I am very interested in backend systems and automation.

-* 🌍  I'm based in Hamburg, Germany
+* 🌍  I'm based in Germany

 ### Skills